NovaGL/diy-sonos-alexa/README.md

 The vast majority of commands that you would want to do via Alexa can be done through this skill.

+### BST Proxy Setup
+Download BST proxy from here https://github.com/bespoken/bst

+Once downloaded type ```bst proxy http 1880``` in the console to start the proxy.
+Use your own method to keep the Node alive.
+I use PM2.

 ### Node-Red Setup

-Here is the setup for Node-Red in the Global Settings change node
+Import the ```node-red-flow.json``` file to setup the below Here is the setup for Node-Red in the Global Settings change node

 | Intent        | Example Utterance |